South Downs holiday cottages, England

 If you are planning to arrive by car from London: Take the A23 towards Brighton.
 Take the Pyecombe exit (signposted Hassocks), turn right at the T junction, then go first left and over the bridge over the A23.
 Turn right at the T junction, and rejoin the A23 northbound.
 Turn off at the next junction, signposted A281 Henfield.
 Go over the roundabout, and at the first crossroads, turn right signposted Newtimber. (you can turn round at the Poynings roundabout, if you miss this crossroads).

 By car from Brighton: Take the A23 northbound, and then take the exit onto the A281 signposted Henfield.
 Go over the roundabout, and at the first crossroads, (you can turn round at the Poynings roundabout if you miss this crossroads) turn right signposted Newtimber.

 PlanetAll the cottages have a recycling waste bin which takes paper and plastic.
-We provide bio D washing-up liquid, rinse aid.
+We provide bio D washing-up liquid.
 The soaps and shower gels and washing-up liquid are provided in refillable bottles, thereby saving waste.
 Our guests expect a high standard of cleanliness.
 Orchard Cottage has a food waste digester which takes vegetable peelings and waste food.

 We provide local honey and home-made jams made with fruit from our trees (if we get a good crop!).
 We have replanted fruit trees on the walls in the walled garden and maintain an old orchard.
 We grow apples, pears, plums, grapes, peaches, apricots.
 We also grow raspberries, strawberries, gooseberries and blackberries.